Tom3s/slow-sort-challenge/README.md

 > The algorithm must be functional and able to correctly sort a list of integers in ascending order.

-> The winner will be determined based on the slowest sorting algorithm that still meets all of the above criteria.
+> The point of this is to come up with creative but stupid sorts

 # Input format